MonolithAILtd/monolith-filemanager/README.md

 and generate a successful .lock file before pushing.

 The relevant Pipfile packages and versions are read into the setup.py `install_requires` arg in order to maintain a single source of truth for dependencies.
-The `RequirementsManager` class in `setup.py` handles this.
+The `RequirementsManager` class in the `requirements_manager` package handles this.

 # Versioning
 In line with the 'semantic versioning' workflow, the release type can now be specified for each merge and publish